Jimmy Wong

-James Franklin Wong (born March 28, 1987) is an American actor and musician.
-He is best known for his 2011 music video, "Ching Chong: Asians in the Library Song" and for his role as Ted in the web series Video Game High School.
+James Franklin Wong (born March 28, 1987) is an American actor and singer.
+He is best known for being an avid player of Magic: The Gathering, specifically the Commander format.
+He hosts a podcast with co-hosts Josh Lee Kwai and Rachel Weeks called The Command Zone, where they discuss their experiences playing the Commander format.
+Also famous from his 2011 music video, "Ching Chong: Asians in the Library Song" and for his role as Ted in the web series Video Game High School.
 In 2017, he and YouTuber Meghan Camarena co-hosted the video game themed variety show Polaris Primetime, which was created as part of Disney's "DXP" programming block on Disney XD.

 Wong has appeared in feature films such as John Dies at the End, The Circle, and the live-action version of Mulan.
+He has done voice acting in a Netflix film Wish Dragon.

 Early life

 Wong grew up in Normandy Park, Washington.
 He graduated from Middlebury College in 2009, where he majored in theater and drama.
 After graduating, he moved to Los Angeles to become an actor.